Admissions are dealt with by the Local Education Authority. Applications can be made by post, or online by visiting the BCP Council website here.

 For the normal admissions round for Year 7, where parents are applying for places before the closing date, then children living in the catchment area will normally be allocated a place at Twynham School, as will children who already have a brother or sister who attend school here.

 We appreciate that starting a new school can be a daunting time for both parents and students.
-In addition to our Open Mornings and Induction Day, we have a dedicated Year 6 Transitions Portal on the website which will be available from the Summer Term.
+We would encourage you to attend our Year 6 Open Events which will be held in the Autumn Term.

-All new Year 7 students spend an Induction Day at Twynham School during the first week in July, meeting their new teachers and classmates and familiarising themselves with the school.
+All new Year 7 students spend an Induction Day at Twynham School, meeting their new teachers and classmates and familiarising themselves with the school.
 At the end of the school day, parents will have the opportunity to meet with the Headteacher, Head of Year and tutors.
+This year, Induction Day is being held on Friday 28th June.

-In addition to this, the first day of the school year in September is for Year 7 students only, to help them find their way around the site and settle into the school before the main body of students returns the following day.
+In addition to this, the first day of the school year in September is for Year 7 students only to help them find their way around the site and settle into the school before the main body of students returns the following day.
+This year we will be welcoming Y7 on Wednesday, 4th September.

 Starting School in Years 8, 9 10, 11 or Mid-Year